dchrzanowski/mtml/README.md

 ```shell
 mtml my-project.scenario.mtml product.json
 ```
-You will reuse your scenario file and all the templates that you've created.
+You will reuse your scenario file and all the templates that you've created, but the a different data input (`product.json` file).
 Neat, right?

 It is purely up to you how far you want your entity to expand.
-You could create a whole back-end/front-end rest api and the relevant `html` files and their inputs fields, all based from the entity file.
+You could create a whole back-end/front-end rest API and the relevant `html` files and their inputs fields.
+All based from the entity file.
 It is all up to your imagination where this takes you and how much it helps you.

 # Convenience methods and variables
 Both the **template** file and the **scenario** file have access to the following convenience variables, and their methods/objects: